-But, are you ready for flu and cold season’s sticky situations?
+Are you ready for flu and cold season’s sticky situations?

-According to the Huffington Post’s Germ Guy, Jason Tetro, up to a third of Canadians will suffer from the flu or a variety of cold viruses.
+Up to a third of Canadians will suffer from the flu or a variety of cold viruses.
 During that time, you may be exposed to 50 possible infections a day!
 If you happen to be within six feet of anyone who is sick, even if you don’t see them, some 10- to 100-million viruses may be coming your way!
 These visible and microscopic droplets will emit through coughs and sneezes.
 Considering that you only need to inhale a few thousand to get sick, you can now understand why these viruses are so contagious.

 To protect yourself, your loved ones and your team, here are nine germy season dos and don’ts.

 1. Get the flu shot.
 It is the most effective way to protect you and your real life network from contagiously catching viruses.